scala/scala-collection-compat/README.md

 ## Migration Tool

-We created two migration rules:

-* `Collection213Upgrade` For upgrading applications (like web server, etc) from 2.11/2.12 to 2.13
-* `Collection213CrossCompat` For library that wants to cross compile to 2.11, 2.12 and 2.13

 The migration rules use scalafix.
-Please see the [official installation instruction](https://scalacenter.github.io/scalafix/docs/users/installation.html) and, in particular, check that your exact Scala version is supported.
+Please see the [official installation instruction](https://scalacenter.github.io/scalafix/docs/users/installation.html) and, in particular, check that your full Scala version is supported (ex 2.12.6).

 ```scala
 // project/plugins.sbt